drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### Compound with Increased Folding Capability

-The J&#38;J team looked for molecules that mimic the folded conformation of molecule 1 and designed compound 2.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/compound-increased-folding-capability-9e77efb8'><i class='fa fa-play' aria-hidden='true'></i></button>The J&#38;J team looked for molecules that mimic the folded conformation of molecule 1 and designed compound 2.
 The molecule had a longer side-chain and could more easily adopt a hairpin conformation.
 Also for synthetic reasons the carbonyl of the benzoyl group present in 1 was replaced by an oxygen.
 This molecule was synthesized and proved to have a K<sub>i</sub> of 158 nM.

 === "2D"